LogoLogo

 First Time Buyers Guide

-Costs to consider when buying a property
+Costs to consider when buying a property in North London

 There are several costs to weigh up before you buy a property, including:

-Stamp duty for first time buyers
+Stamp duty for first-time buyers

 Perhaps the biggest hurdle to overcome is putting together a large enough deposit.
-In most cases you will need a 10% deposit to buy a home, although 95% mortgages (that require a 5% deposit) are becoming more common.
+In most cases, you will need a 10% deposit to buy a home, although 95% mortgages (that require a 5% deposit) are becoming more common.
 Whether it’s 5% or 10%, this figure is based on the sale price of the property you want to buy.

 Applying for a mortgage